WSF Events

 Since 2018 the WSF has played a key role in providing direct access to the World Snooker Tour through the staging of major international competitions.

-WSF Championships 2026
+WSF 2026

 History